tarurata/removeYouTubeHistory/README.md

 ├── background.js              # Background script (opens tabs)
 ├── removeHistoryInActivity.js # Removes from YouTube Activity page
 ├── removeHistoryInFeed.js     # Removes from YouTube Feed History
+├── config.html                # Configuration web interface
+├── config.js                  # Configuration management
 ├── icon.png                   # Extension icon
 └── README.md                  # This file
 ```

 ## ⚙️ Configuration

+### Content Detection
+- **Regex Pattern**: Customizable pattern for content detection
+- **Target Pages**: Choose which pages to process (Activity, Feed, or both)

 ### Safety Settings
 - **Max Scroll Attempts**: 50 (prevents infinite scrolling)
 - **Scroll Interval**: 8 seconds between operations
 - **Content Load Wait**: 2 seconds for new content to load
 - **Deletion Timeout**: 5 seconds for deletion confirmation
+- **Pause Between Removals**: 500ms delay between removing items

+### Behavior Settings
+- **Auto-start**: Whether to start automatically when pages load
+- **Log Level**: Console logging verbosity (minimal, normal, detailed)

 ### Supported URLs
 - `https://myactivity.google.com/product/youtube`
 - `https://www.youtube.com/feed/history`

+## 🛡️ Safety Features

+- **Overlap Prevention**: Won't start new operations if one is already running
+- **Error Handling**: Graceful handling of network errors and missing elements
+- **Timeout Protection**: Prevents hanging on slow-loading content
+- **Memory Management**: Efficient cleanup of event listeners
+- **Regex Validation**: Real-time validation of regex patterns

+## 🔍 Troubleshooting

+### Extension Not Working
+1. **Check Console**: Open DevTools (F12) and look for error messages
+2. **Refresh Pages**: Try refreshing the YouTube history pages
+3. **Reinstall Extension**: Remove and reload the extension
+4. **Check Permissions**: Ensure the extension has access to YouTube domains

+### No Matching Content Found
+- The extension only removes content that matches your regex pattern
+- Check if your history actually contains content matching your pattern
+- The extension logs all found content in the console

+### Slow Performance
+- The extension processes content in batches to avoid overwhelming the page
+- Large history may take time to process completely
+- You can leave it running in the background

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+### Development Setup
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

 ## 📄 License